pybind/pybind11/docs/advanced/classes.rst

 a default implementation.
-There are also two alternate macros :func:`PYBIND11_OVERLOAD_PURE_NAME` and :func:`PYBIND11_OVERLOAD_NAME` which take a string-valued name argument between the *Parent class* and *Name of the function* slots.
-This is useful when the C++ and Python versions of the function have different names, e.g.  ``operator()`` vs ``__call__``.
+There are also two alternate macros :func:`PYBIND11_OVERLOAD_PURE_NAME` and :func:`PYBIND11_OVERLOAD_NAME` which take a string-valued name argument between the *Parent class* and *Name of the function* slots, which defines the name of function in Python.
+This is required when the C++ and Python versions of the function have different names, e.g.  ``operator()`` vs ``__call__``.

 The binding code also needs a few minor adaptations (highlighted):